lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab8-Fundamentals-NoEmojii-Samira.md

 ## ![review](JPG/Review%2048.png) Review  ##

 You have now successfully:
-* Analyzed and located the Certificate Authority (CA) of a website using the Windows Certificate Store
+* Understood the difference between the connection to an untrusted site and to a trusted site.
+* Verified if a certificate is trusted in Windows (Computer?)
+* Created a trust with a Private CA.
 * Generated a Certificate Signing Request (CSR)
 * Packet Sniffing for Passwords